-To receive graduation credit in any course taken as part of the MS program, students must receive a grade of Bor higher.
+To receive graduation credit in any course taken as part of the MS program, students must receive a grade of Boor higher.
 If a grade of C+ or lower (including grades of an "I" after one year) occurs in eight (8) credit hours or more a student will be automatically dismissed from the Program.

-When the work of a course is not been completed within the semester of registration due to extenuating circumstances, the grade of "J" may be issued at the discretion of the instructor.
+When the work of a course is not completed within the semester of registration due to extenuating circumstances, the grade of "J" may be issued at the discretion of the instructor.
 A grade of "J" can only be given if a student is currently passing the course.
-This automatically becomes a permanent grade of "J" (unsatisfactory grade) unless the course work is completed within one calendar year.
-"Incomplete" grades may not be changed after a period of one calendar year from the time the original grade is recorded.
+The grade of J will be changed to the grade achieved by the student once all course work is completed; however, if the course work is NOT completed within one calendar year, then the J grade automatically becomes a permanent grade of "J" (unsatisfactory grade).
+"J" grades may not be changed after a period of one calendar year from the time the original grade is recorded.
 Grades of "J" (after one year) and C+ or lower are interpreted as failures.